MAH-XI vs TAM XI Fantasy Prediction : Mahmudullah XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 Tamim XI will take on Mahmudullah XI in the League game of Bangladesh ODD Cup 2020 which will be played at the Shere Bangla National Stadium in Dhaka.
 This is an exhibition tournament between three teams where all the major players of Bangladesh cricket are participating and this marks the return of cricket in Bangladesh after the COVID-19 crisis.

-Mahmudullah XI have lost their first game of the tournament and would like to get a win in this game as this is a really short tournament whereas the Tamim XI will be playing their first game and would like to start the tournament with a win.
+Mahmudullah XI have won one of their three games whereas Tamim XI have won one of their two games.
+This is going to be an important game for the Mahmudullah XI as a loss in this game will eliminate from the tournament.

-Pitch Report – The pitch looked fairly difficult to bat on in the first game where the fast bowlers were getting some help.
-This should be another 240-250 runs pitch.
+Pitch Report – The pitch is fairly difficult to bat an and the seamers are enjoying on this track.

 Match Details :